MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 ### Use input data from a data store

-Your batch deployment jobs can directly reference data that's in Machine Learning registered data stores.
-In this example, you first upload some data to a data store in your Machine Learning workspace.
+Your batch deployment jobs can directly reference data that's in Azure Machine Learning registered data stores.
+In this example, you first upload some data to a data store in your Azure Machine Learning workspace.
 Then you run a batch deployment on that data.

 This example uses the default data store, but you can use a different data store.
-In any Machine Learning workspace, the name of the default blob data store is **workspaceblobstore**.
+In any Azure Machine Learning workspace, the name of the default blob data store is **workspaceblobstore**.
 If you want to use a different data store in the following steps, replace `workspaceblobstore` with the name of your preferred data store.

 1. Upload sample data to the data store.
 The sample data is available in the [azureml-examples](https://github.com/Azure/azureml-examples) repository.
 You can find the data in the [sdk/python/endpoints/batch/deploy-models/heart-classifier-mlflow/data](https://github.com/Azure/azureml-examples/tree/main/sdk/python/endpoints/batch/deploy-models/heart-classifier-mlflow/data) folder of that repository.

-    1. In Machine Learning studio, open the data assets page for your default blob data store, and then look up the name of its blob container.
+    1. In Azure Machine Learning studio, open the data assets page for your default blob data store, and then look up the name of its blob container.
     1. Use a tool like Azure Storage Explorer or AzCopy to upload the sample data to a folder named heart-disease-uci-unlabeled in that container.

 1. Set up the input information: